How cannabis farmer was caught red-handed

 However, at Peterborough Crown Court on November 29, he pleaded guilty to producing a class B drug and possessing a class B drug with intent to supply.

-Timocin was sentenced at the same court yesterday (Tuesday January 4) where he was handed one year and nine months in prison.
+Timocin was sentenced at the same court yesterday (Tuesday January 4) where he was sentenced to one year and nine months in prison, suspended for two years.

 DC Kevin Poole, who investigated, said: “Timocin was caught producing cannabis at his home and it was clearly not for personal use.